 The use of wind chill is to show the effective temperature at a particular wind speed.
 For instance in calm conditions at -29°C a well clothed person is in little danger, if we add to this temperature, a light wind of 10mph gives the same effect as a temperature of -44°C when exposed flesh can freeze in a minute or so.
 A breeze of 25mph gives an equivalent of -66°C with severe danger to exposed flesh within seconds rather than minutes.
 This is one of the reasons why Antarctica is such an extreme environment, it is often both very cold and very windy.

 A reduction in body temperature results in impaired body function.
-This is seen most easily in low temperatures when you try to do something like tie a shoe-lace or do up an awkward button with fingers that are clumsy with cold.
+This is seen most easily at low temperatures when you try to do something like tie a shoe-lace or do up an awkward button with fingers that are clumsy with cold.
 The nerve cells that transmit impulses work more slowly as do the muscles controlling your fingers.
 12°C is the critical air temperature for good manual dexterity and 8°C for touch sensitivity.

 In Antarctica, I was most aware of this when axing through sea-ice to make a hole for a diver (to set fishing nets).
 After five minutes or so of chopping away I had to prise my fingers of one hand individually away from the axe handle using a very clumsy other hand as the cold had slowed the blood flow, the effect made worse by gripping it so tightly, this despite wearing gloves.